Derek Chauvin appeals his conviction in George Floyd's death

 When video of Floyd's death went viral, it sparked the biggest U.S. demonstrations for racial justice in decades.

-In the filing, which was made on the last say it could be, Chauvin said he's out of money and "unrepresented by legal counsel in connection with the appeal."
+In the filing, which was made on the last day it could have been, Chauvin said he's out of money and "unrepresented by legal counsel in connection with the appeal."

 He said he was denied representation by a public defender, and is asking the Minnesota Supreme Court to review that decision.